baransnd/KIT-Lecture_Translator_Testing/README.md

 2. **Authenticate and run tests**

     Run the following to first login and then run the tests:
+    (By default only tests for english recordings)

        ./run-tests.sh

+   To test if the funtionalities work for german recordings as well, run:
+      ./run-tests-mul.sh

 Maintained by Isik Baran Sandan.
 Contact: uboal@student.kit.edu